maximilianoPizarro/ia-developement-gitops/README.md

 ```
 ### Red Hat Build of Keycloak 26.0

+Red Hat Build of Keycloak 26.0 is an open-source identity and access management (IAM) software.
+It's designed to centrally secure applications and services.
+Its main features include single sign-on (SSO), role-based access control (RBAC), and support for standard protocols like OpenID Connect and OAuth 2.0.
+It simplifies user management and API protection, allowing developers to implement security with minimal effort.

 <div align="left">
   <img src="https://github.com/maximilianoPizarro/ia-developement-gitops/raw/main/snapshot/rhbk.png" width="900"/>
   <img src="https://github.com/maximilianoPizarro/ia-developement-gitops/raw/main/snapshot/rhbk-2.png" width="900"/>
 </div>

 ### Red Hat Developer Hub 1.7

+Red Hat Developer Hub 1.7 is a developer portal platform based on Backstage.
+Its goal is to streamline and standardize the software development lifecycle.
+It provides a component catalog, software templates, and centralized documentation.
+It helps teams discover, use, and manage their tools and services, improving collaboration and productivity.
+It's perfect for organizations seeking full visibility into their microservices and APIs.

 <div align="left">
   <img src="https://github.com/maximilianoPizarro/ia-developement-gitops/raw/main/snapshot/developer-hub.png" width="900"/>